KiranCS-17/RESET-RESTORE-NF/README.md

 # RESET-RESTORE-NF

-HSS Restoration indication from diameter to SBI.
+HSS Restoration indication from diameter to SBI.( Viceversa)
 -----------------------------------------------------------------------------
 With eIMS introduction to leverage the Service Based Architecture, the HSS handling EPC+IMS can under go upgrade or maintenence for patch updates